iterati/primer/README.md

 ## Features

-* 48 selectable strobe animation patterns
+* 62 patterns to chose from
-* 16 preset slots with 2 variations per slot
-* 16 color slots per variation
-* 31 color + blank customizable palette with 4 shading levels per color
+* 47 customizable (with Tekton) color palette (plus a blank) with 4 shading levels per color
+* Each pattern supports up to 16 colors each
-* 4 accelerometer triggering actions with 3 sensitivity levels for pattern and color changes without button pressing
+* 4 accelerometer triggers with 3 sensitivity settings
+* 16 mode slots with 2 variations (pattern + colors) per slot
-* 4 fully custimizable preset playlists with 16 slots each
+* 4 fully custimizable mode playlists (bundles) with 16 slots each
-* Tap-to-set BPM trigger for auto cycling through playlist
 * Toggle Conjuring Mode (single-press on/off) for any preset
+* Easy to use GUI customization
 * Easy to use on-chip customization
-* Easy to use GUI customization
 * Save, load, and share your custom palettes, modes, and preset playlists
+* Upload yours or your friends' patterns to your lights or download your at-show customizations when you get home